rfigurelli/Darwin-to-Design/Darwin_to_Design_White_Paper_v1_0.md

 * **Leadership Design Standards:** Formalize standards for leadership selection and development based not on charisma or efficiency alone, but on evolutionary impact—measured by wisdom, foresight, and intergenerational empathy.

-* **Spiritual and Philosophical Integration:** Study parallels between conscious evolution and spiritual traditions (e.g., noogenesis, self-realization, dharma), potentially uniting ancient wisdom with scientific rigor.## 9  References
+* **Spiritual and Philosophical Integration:** Study parallels between conscious evolution and spiritual traditions (e.g., noogenesis, self-realization, dharma), potentially uniting ancient wisdom with scientific rigor.

+---

+## 10  References

 1. Darwin, C. (1859). *On the Origin of Species.* London: John Murray. [https://www.gutenberg.org/ebooks/1228](https://www.gutenberg.org/ebooks/1228)
 2. Kimura, M. (1968). *Evolutionary rate at the molecular level.* Nature. [https://www.nature.com/articles/217624a0](https://www.nature.com/articles/217624a0)